 Fiat-Chrysler Automobiles (FCA) hosts an extensive list of well-known car brands including Jeep, Dodge, Ram, and of course – Fiat and Chrysler.
 As the world’s seventh largest automobile manufacturer, FCA holds a lot of responsibility in ensuring their vehicles are safe for drivers, passengers and others on the road.
 In 2015 alone, Fiat-Chrysler Automobiles sold over 4.7 million cars and light commercial vehicles to end buyers.
 With a company as big as FCA, it’s surprising to find out that they have issued four recalls this year, with a possible fifth recall looming.
 If you discover there is an issue with your car that is not listed on the recall list, or you’ve been injured because of a defect in your vehicle, you should seek medical attention and contact a car accident attorney immediately to begin determining what the correct next steps are.
-According to K.C.
-Williams, a Tampa car accident attorney, auto manufacturers can, and should, be held liable for collisions and injuries stemming from a fault of theirs.
+According to Young & Young APC lemon law attorneys, auto manufacturers can, and should, be held liable for collisions and injuries stemming from a fault of theirs.

 Gear Shift Confusion Recall – April